-Are court hearings held in public?
+15 Are court hearings held in public?
 Are court documents available to the public?

 Processes are held privately and thus only involve the parties, their attorneys and the judge.
-However, there is an important exception: the hearing during which the parties discuss their case is public under penalty of nullity, unless the judge orders to hold the hearing in private, should the case involve national security, public order or morality reasons.
+However, there is an important exception: the hearing during which the parties discuss their case is public under penalty of nullity, unless the judge orders the holding of the hearing in private, should the case involve national security, public order or morality reasons.

-The documents of the proceedings (pleadings, briefs, witness statements, etc) are available only to parties involved in it.
-On the contrary, judgments are public and the publication takes place through their deposit with the clerks' office.
+The documents of the proceedings (pleadings, briefs, witness statements, etc) are available only to the parties involved.
+On the contrary, judgments are public, and the publication takes place through their deposit with the clerks' office.

-16 Costs

-Does the court have power to order costs?
+16 Does the court have power to order costs?